tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  **Answer:** Instead of relying on centralized infrastructure to run applications, which are prone to censorship and access issues, you can write apps that are secured and powered by the blockchain and pay the world to run your application instead of a single, fallible entity.

- **Answer:** It is a way of writing applications that require the 5 pillars of open blockchain
+ **Answer:** It is a way of writing applications that require the five pillars of open blockchain.

-* What are the 5 Pillars of Open Blockchains?
+* What are the Five Pillars of Open Blockchains?

  **Answer:** Open, Borderless (Decentralized), Neutral, Censor Resistant, Public